Part3. LED Magic

 (The top image is a part of an advertisement of HP calculators.
 Cropped to fit in.)

 Section 1: Driving LEDs – Harder than you think

 Let’s begin with the most basic topic: how would you drive an LED?

 LEDs are basically diodes that pop photon when you pump energy into their p-n junction.
 Without digging too much into semiconductor physics, we can depict its property with a simple model.

 The right part is referred to as “the DC path”, usually (unless you’re using some special diodes such as the tunnel diode) we consider it to be directional (when reverse biased, there won’t be any current through it).
 The junction Vj –

 The left part is the AC path.
 Cj, which means Junction Capacitance, varies with the input voltage.
 This effect allows diodes to be used as voltage-controlled capacitors, which is usually utilized by variable frequency oscillators.

 LEDs have very similar characteristics.
 Normally we consider the voltage drop of a forward-biased silicon diode to be 0.7V.
 LEDs usually have 1.2~4.0V drops.

 Well, how to drive an LED?
 Ask a person who has most basic EE knowledge such a question, you’ll get such an answer:

 The LED works great, but there’s an issue: If we do the math, the LED consumes 40mW, meanwhile, the 150Ω resistor consumes 60mW.
-What a bummer!
+Terrible!
 Normally when we’re talking about plug-powered electronics, this is good enough.
-However, thinking about throwing away 60% of the energy in a handheld, which, in this particular case, spend most power driving the LED display: This is unacceptable.
+However, thinking about throwing away 60% of the energy in a handheld, which, in this particular case, spends the most power driving the LED display: This is unacceptable.